send2asd/big-data/finale-project/README.md

 3. **Tools for Big Data Education:**
    - Investigate alternatives to creating Hadoop environments with Docker containers for educational purposes.
-   - Explore tools or platforms like Google or Amazon for educational applications.

-4. **Other AI Problems:**
-   - Propose and explore AI problems beyond the specified topics.

 ## Collaboration
 This project is a collaborative effort between two students enrolled in Big Data.
 Each student will provide a 1-page statement detailing their contributions and key lessons learned.